aggresss/spec/IETF/RFC1122_en-US.md

 It has been suggested that a host can augment its list of default gateways by recording any new gateways it learns about.
 For example, it can record every gateway to which it is ever redirected.
 Such a feature, while possibly useful in some circumstances, may cause problems in other cases (e.g., gateways are not all equal), and it is not recommended.

-A static route is typically a particular preset mapping from destination host or network into a particular next-hop gateway; it might also depend on the Type-of- Service (see next section).
+A static route is typically a particular preset mapping from destination host or network into a particular next-hop gateway; it might also depend on the Type-of-Service (see next section).
 Static routes would be set up by system administrators to override the normal automatic routing mechanism, to handle exceptional situations.
 However, any static routing information is a potential source of failure as configurations change or equipment fails.

 ##### 3.3.1.3  Route Cache